Schnueggel/wanamu-backend/README.md

 Use `gulp test` to start tests.

 ## Development
-For development create a MYSQL database at localhost and create a user and database named `nautic_dev` with password `nautic_dev`
+For development create a MongoDb database at localhost without password and username

    use `gulp build-development-database` to build the development database.

 ## Application structure

 The application source code is located in `src`.

-The frontend code is located in:

-`src/app`

 The backend code is located in: